top of page

 Malvertising often directs you to a copycat site that may look identical to the real one.
 Phishers are often after login credentials, as they can sell access to high-value sites like Netflix, banks, and more.

-If you click on an ad and land on a site asking for your login details, avoid entering your credentials—even if the site appears legitimate.
-Instead, open a new browser tab and visit the brand’s official website directly.
+If you click an ad and the site asks for your login details, don’t enter them, even if the site looks real.
+Instead, open a new tab and go to the brand’s official website yourself.

 Avoid Calling Phone Numbers from Ads

-The best practice is to avoid calling phone numbers listed in online ads.
-If you find yourself on a call, never share any personal information—just hang up.
-Remember, these are elaborate scams that prey on emotions like fear and work to gain your trust.
+It's best not to call phone numbers you see in online ads.
+If you do end up on a call, don’t share any personal information.
+Just hang up.
+These scams are meant to play on your emotions and gain your trust.

 Avoid Downloading Files from Ads